decentraland/adr/content/ADR-205-streaming.md

 For context, each scene has a single streaming key, which serves as the access key to the scene room.
 All administrators have access to the streaming credentials and can refresh the token as needed.
 It is important to note that if the token has already been shared and is subsequently refreshed, the previous token will become invalid.

 - Streaming keys will expire four days after their creation.
 They are designed for use during events, and this expiration policy helps prevent orphaned keys from lingering in the system.

 - A streaming session cannot last longer than four hours.
 This limitation is in place to avoid situations where a video or stream runs in an infinite loop.
 Streams can be started or stopped as needed, but no single session should exceed four hours in duration.

+> Note: If a live streaming session is currently active, the expiration date will not terminate the session, however, the four-hour limit will.

 To keep users informed about important events, the Comms Gatekeeper—responsible for managing LiveKit and overseeing streaming keys—will be integrated into the notifications system.
 It will send notifications to all scene administrators in the following scenarios:

 - When the streaming key has expired
 - When the streaming key has been refreshed, rendering the previous version invalid
+- When the streaming key is revoked (delete without referesh)
+- When the streaming session is terminated due to the 4 hours limit
-- When a streaming session begins within the scene
+- When a streaming key becomes obsolete due to the deployment of a new place in the location of the previous scene (new places as defined in [ADR-186](https://adr.decentraland.org/adr/ADR-186)).

 ## Deadline